anurag-sep-01/Password-Manager/README.md

 # Password-Manager
-It is desktop Password manager with User Interface and many more feature
+It is a desktop Password manager with User Interface and many more feature

 It generates unique passwords for any of you social media